jessemillman/geth-tampermonkey/README.md

 Tampermonkey script to get Goerli Eth from faucet

 ## Prerequisites
-This script assumes you have logged in to https://goerlifaucet.com/
+- This script assumes you have logged in to https://goerlifaucet.com/
+- This script assumes you have Chrome browser installed

 ## Installation